vmware/vks-validated-solutions/VKS-Migrations/VKS-to-VKS/examples.md

 # Example 1: Migrate Between VKS Clusters on the Same vCenter

-This example preserves the source Supervisor PVC with a VolumeSnapshot, removes the source VKS objects, and creates a static PV/PVC pair in the destination VKS cluster that references the same Supervisor PVC.
+This example preserves the underlying Supervisor PV/FCD with a VolumeSnapshot, removes the source VKS objects, and then re-adopts the volume in the destination VKS cluster.

+There are two distinct same-vCenter cases:

+1. **Source and destination VKS clusters use the same Supervisor namespace.**
+   The existing Supervisor PVC can be reused.

+2. **Source and destination VKS clusters use different Supervisor namespaces.**
+   The source Supervisor PVC must be removed and a replacement Supervisor PVC created in the destination Supervisor namespace.
+The retained Supervisor PV must first have its old `claimRef` removed, otherwise the new PVC will remain unbound.

+> [!IMPORTANT]
+> A Supervisor PVC is namespace-scoped.
+A destination VKS cluster associated with a different Supervisor namespace cannot simply reference the source namespace's Supervisor PVC.
+The storage chain must be re-formed in the destination Supervisor namespace.

 ## 1. Configure kubeconfigs and variables